daily-co/daily-python/docs/src/usage.rst

     client.set_user_name("Jane Doe")

+See :func:`daily.CallClient.set_user_name` for more details.

 Subscriptions and subscription profiles
 --------------------------------------------------------

 It is possible to receive both audio and video from all the participants or for individual participants.
-This is done via the subscriptions and subscription profiles API.
+This is done via the subscriptions and subscription profiles functionality.

 A **subscription** defines how we want to receive media.
-For example, what quality do we want to receive video.
+For example, at which quality do we want to receive video.

 A **subscription profile** gives a set of subscription media settings a name.
-There is a pre-defined `base` subscription profile.
+There is a predefined `base` subscription profile.
 Subscriptions profiles can be assigned to participants and can be even updated for a specific participant.

 Updating subscription profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can update the pre-defined `base` profile to subscribe to both camera and
+We can update the predefined `base` profile to subscribe to both camera and
 microphone streams:

 .. code-block:: python